Cisco-Talos/clamav-documentation/src/appendix/FunctionalityLevels.md

 ----

-For more inforamtion on ClamAV file type support, see the [File Types Reference](FileTypes.md).
+For more information on ClamAV file type support, see the [File Types Reference](FileTypes.md).